CSS-Electronics/mdf4-converters/README.md

 each tool's respective format.
 Additional options are present for all tools, which can be seen by running the tool in the command line and passing either no arguments or `--help`.

-For additional details on e.g. error codes and command line usage, see the CANedge Intro docs and the `README.md` in the `Tools/` folder.
+For details on using the converters, see the CANedge Intros and the `README.md` in the `Tools/` folder.

 ---